caraaaaa/aws_lambda_classifier/README.md

 # Deploy TF-Lite model to AWS cloud: ECR, Lambda and API Gateway

-This is classifier for dinosaur and dragon developed with AWS services.
+This is a classifier for dinosaur and dragon developed with AWS services.

 ## Pretrained Model `dino_dragon.tflite`
 ```